-10. At least one of the following must have a bachelor's degree and experience working with individuals with an intellectual disability, developmental disability, and/or autism:
+10. At least one of the following must have experience working with individuals with an intellectual disability, developmental disability, and/or autism and have a bachelor's degree:

 - Executive Director,

 - Chief Executive Officer,

 - Chief Operations Officer, or

 - Director, Assistant or Associate Director.